-Mr Hemang Mehta is a Consultant Shoulder and Upper limb Surgeon practicing at Spire Cardiff Hospital.
+Mr Hemang Mehta is a Consultant Orthopaedic Surgeon practicing at St Joseph's Hospital.
 Mr Mehta specialises in key hole (arthroscopic surgery) and minimally invasive surgery of shoulder and elbow, as well as general orthopaedics, shoulder replacements, upper limb surgery and trauma.
 He brings broad experience and expertise in orthopaedic surgery to his private orthopaedic practice at Spire Hospital.

 Hemang is a member of British Shoulder and Elbow Society and American Association of Orthopaedic Surgeons.
 In addition to his surgical qualifications, Hemang is actively engaged in teaching medical students and junior surgeons, nationally and internationally.
 He is a faculty member for AO International Trauma courses and a Royal College of Surgeons trainer for Basic Orthopaedic skills course.
 He has published several papers in international journals and keeps his knowledge up to date by attending courses and conferences throughout the world.

 Rotator cuff repair